-There’s a good reason why three million people visit Citadel Fort in Adelaide, Mauritius every year.
+There’s a good reason why three million people visit Citadel Fort Adelaide, Mauritius every year.
 Perched on top of a hill, the spectacular heritage monument is considered to be the greatest architectural achievements of world history.
 Also known as the Adelaide Fort, the site offers breathtaking views of the Caudan waterfront and the colossal Indian Ocean.
 Even those who turn their noses up at historical tours will not be left unimpressed.
-Yes, Citadel Fort is touristy.
+Yes, Citadel Fort of Port Louis is touristy.
 But you can expect showstopper scenery, adrenaline-inducing activities and a taste of the real Mauritian life.

 Best Time To Visit Citadel Fort